Skip to Content

 – Step 1: Unscrew the front casing:

-First, you need to unscrew the front cover to get access to the carburetor.
+First, you need to unscrew the front cover to access the carburetor.

 – Step 2: Detach the gas lines:

 Detach the fuel lines leading to the carburetor.
-Drain the gas, or carefully remove the clamps to avoid any gas leakage.
-I recommend draining the gas if it is more than a few months old.
+Drain the gas or carefully remove the clamps to avoid any gas leakage.
+I recommend draining the gas if it is over a few months old.

 – Step 3: Remove the carburetor: